 The Board hall continue to cover all employees of the bargaining unit member the plan now in effect during the term of this Agreement, pursuant to the provisions of Chapter 32A, Sections 5, 6, 8, 10, and 10A of the Massachusetts General Laws.

-5. Parental Postponement of TDY
+5. Parental or FMLA Extensions of TDY